Please ensure Javascript is enabled for purposes of website accessibility

 Mesa Senior Living Community Is Proud of Their “Rosie the Riveter”

-Pegasus Senior Living community, Broadway Mesa Village, is lucky to have their very own “Rosie the Riveter.”
+Pegasus Senior Living community, Pegasus Landing of Mesa, is lucky to have their very own “Rosie the Riveter.”
 Resident Elsie W. took six weeks of riveting classes at Douglas Aircraft in Chicago, which is part of what’s known today as O’Hare International Airport.
 She then worked as a riveter for two and half years during the war effort.

 At the time, women weren’t allowed inside the plant unless their hair was covered and they wore pants.
 Elsie says that ever since that experience, she’s had a hard time wearing a dress.
 Because there was a war going on, pictures weren’t allowed in the plant, and workers were searched to make sure they weren’t sneaking in any surveillance equipment.